hedlund/dotfiles/README.md

 ### Installing the softwares

-Install the Homebrew formulae (the command-line stuff):

-	./install-brew.sh
+Run the the script:

+	./install.sh

+And this in turn will run each of the sub-scripts (brew, cask, npm, ...) to install all of the software I want on the machine.

 This is a script that takes quite a while to run, and you'll be asked a few questions.
-Simply answer yes and supply your password when prompted for it.
+Simply answer the questions and supply your password when prompted for it.

-Then install the Homebrew Cask formulae (UI applications):

-	./install-cask.sh

-Again, this is a long script that will ask for your password and a few other prompts.
 At the end of the script a couple of applications will be run:

-1. Simply close the iTerm 2 window.
+1. Just close the iTerm 2 window.
 2. Follow the MAMP Pro uninstall instructions (we only need the regular edition).
 3. Log in to you Dropbox account and **wait for the synchronization to completely finish before continuing!**